 One Department, Two Programs

-The Education Department offer students a well-rounded and thorough examination of the nature of education as a social, cultural, philosophical, and political phenomenon, with special attention paid to the historical contexts that have assisted in the development of the formal school system we have today.
+The Education Department offer students a well-rounded and thorough examination of the nature of education as a social, cultural, philosophical, and political phenomenon, with special attention paid to the historical contexts in which the formal school system we have today developed.
 The foundation provided by this coursework enables both prospective teachers and students interested in studying education for other reasons the opportunity to develop a fuller and more sophisticated sense of both the promise of formal education and the challenges that educators face as they attempt to put their own visions of good teaching and good education into practice.
 Click here to download the Education Program Information Sheet, which summarizes our two programs in chart form.

 Students may choose from two "tracks" of study in the Education Department.
 The Teacher Education track is designed for students who wish to pursue a career in teaching immediately after graduation.
 Students pursuing certification at Gettysburg College must complete required coursework, pass required certification exams, and successfully complete a series of field experiences in order to be recommended for certification.
 Other requirements apply as well.
 The Teacher Education program culminates in a student teaching internship typically completed during the fall semester of the student's senior year at Gettysburg.